HSUCHING/yuma.min.js/test-checklist.md

 The [doh robot] (http://dojotoolkit.org/reference-guide/util/dohrobot.html) seems to be a suitable candidate, as it captures mouse movement as well.
 (Critical - but not supported by e.g. Selenium).

-# Image Annotation
+# Image Annotation - no replies

-Repeat tests 4 times: (i) with replies disabled + serverless mode, (ii) with replies disabled + annotation server, (iii) with replies enabled + serverless mode, (iv) with replies enabled + annotation server.
+Repeat tests 2 times: (i) in serverless mode and (ii) with annotation server.

 1. Create an annotation and click CANCEL.
 Confirm the annotation is removed from the GUI.
 2. Create an annotation and click OK.
 Delete the annotation again, and confirm it works as intended.